Sometimes, life happens and you wind up uninsured or enrolled in health insurance that’s no longer the best fit.

 - Visit HealthCare.gov and answer a few questions.
 This screening tool will help you determine whether or not you may be eligible and point you toward the correct state-based or federally facilitated exchange from which to begin the application process.

-- Contact your state-based or federally facilitated exchange—IRS.gov lists all exchange websites and phone numbers here.
+- Contact your state-based or federally facilitated exchange.
+Find your exchange.

-What if I don’t want to buy from an exchange?
+What if I don’t want to buy health insurance from an exchange?

-Special enrollment is not confined to state-based and federally facilitated health insurance exchanges.
+Special enrollment is not limited to state-based and federally facilitated health insurance exchanges.
 If you qualify for special enrollment, you may also purchase qualified health insurance plans in the private marketplace.